Check out our Monthly Survey Page to see what our users are running.

 • Running Adobe software.
 Namely, After Effects. but also inDesign and Photoshop in descending order of importance.

 • Playing Rainbow Six: Siege online.
-Ubisoft needs to enable Proton support in BattlEye, and this is unlikely to happen any time soon.
+Ubisoft needs to enable Proton support in BattlEye, and this is unlikely to happen.

 Right now, I run Adobe programs on macOS and play Siege on Windows.
 I'd love to do both on Linux.